 For those who aren’t in pain and a bit more athletic he claims it should even improve your flexibility.
 To the point he has replaced stretching with his professional athletes with breathing.
 After all what do you do in yoga to get more range of movement?

 Here’s some real life examples of what we consistently see improving when we focus on the breath work.
 None of this is guaranteed.
-But with a combination of self breath work and work from us to release the areas that are stopping your breathing well we consistently see improvements that tie in with the following research:
+But with a combination of breath work and relase work we consistently see improvements that tie in with the following research:

-Lastly, my final TED Talk of the Blog (I promise!) all about Breathing Happiness.
+Lastly, the final TED Talk I’ll mention, is all about Breathing Happiness.
 This inspiring talk shows how breath work helped a group of American Veterans completely remove their anxiety – not only during the course of the exercise but for a year afterwards.
 It also speaks about some amazing research which found that different emotions evoke a different breathing pattern in all of us!

 How To Breathe Better